gasgiant/Camera-Shake/README.md

-# GG-CameraShake
+# GG Camera Shake
 An asset for camera shake in Unity.

 __Features__:
-* One line of code shakes with presets
+* One line of code shake with presets
 * Several shake algorithms suitable for a wide range of use cases
 * Change strength and direction of the shake depending on
 position of the shake source